 Acacia species East Africa

 When most hear the name acacia they think of the umbrella thorn acacia – the typical picture of Africa.
 But the genus Acacia is the largest group of woody trees and shrubs in the subfamily Mimosoideae in the family Leguminosae (or bean family).
 The 132 species in Africa, 62 species in East Africa are mostly restricted to the dry savannah and semi-desert.
-Acacias play an important rule in nature.
+These thorny trees play an important rule in nature.
 They provide food for wild animals and livestock as well as materials for local people.

 All pod-bearing plants have nodules on their roots which contain nitrogen-fixing bacteria.
 This maintains the fertility of soil.
 The tiny leaflets in most acacias reduce evaporation.
 Sometimes you see a greenish colour on the stem and on branches.
 This is chlorophyll.
 That is how they enlarge the surface to do photosynthesis.
 The different species have different preferences and therefore grow in different biotopes.

-When acacias get stressed because of draught and over browsing they produce prussic acid, which can be fatal.
+When they get stressed because of draught and over browsing they produce prussic acid, which can be fatal.
 That is not enough, acacias communicate by chemicals when it is time to become poisonous to defend themselves.

 Acacias and ants have coevolved.
 Enlarged and hollow thorns are shelters and breeding place for the Acacia-ants of the genus Crematogaster and Tetraponera.
 That is not yet enough, the acacia feeds the ants with a sugary sap and a highly nutritious snack.
 In return the ants defend the trees against hungry insects and herbivores by biting them and spraying a bad odor.
 This co-existence is called Myrmecophily and exists in the new and old world.